Table of Contents

 Kayaking the Shoreline-Geysers of the West Thumb Basin

-Another option is you can rent kayaks at Bridge Bay Marina on the north side of Yellowstone Lake, which is about 15 miles from the West Thumb Geyser Basin.
+Another option is that you can rent kayaks at Bridge Bay Marina on the north side of Yellowstone Lake, which is about 15 miles from the West Thumb Geyser Basin.
 Reserve a kayak in advance, especially during peak season.

 Kayaking in Yellowstone National Park can be unpredictable, so bring plenty of water, sunscreen, a hat, and warm clothing, as temperatures can change quickly.
 You should also bring a map or GPS device and know the basics of kayaking and boating safety.